Chris Christie gave an overview of transition efforts to financial services influencers

 Christie identified four areas for special focus, the sources said: financial and economic regulations, Obamacare, environmental and energy regulations and labor.
 The goal will be to have a series of rules Trump can roll back, executive actions he can overturn and other policies he can put in place, either through his executive power or Congress, for his first 200 days in office.

-Details of the meeting were first reported
+Details of the meeting were first reported by Politico.

 The overview of transition efforts was introductory, largely briefing interested parties on top-level plans.

 While the operation will resemble the transition effort run for former candidate Mitt Romney, Christie made clear the Trump campaign wanted a “leaner” operation with less staff, per the individuals in the room.